 Themes

-The base R graphics aesthetic tends to divide option.
-Some people like the default minimalist look of base R plots and/or are happy to customize the (many) graphical parameters that are available to them.
-Others find base R plots ugly and don’t want to spend time endlessly tweaking different parameters.
-Similarly, the inherent “canvas” approach to drawing base R graphics, with fixed placement for plot elements, means that plots don’t adjust dynamically and this can lead to awkward whitespace artifacts unless the user explicitly accounts for them.
+The base R aesthetic tends to divide option.
+Some people like the default minimalist look of base R plots and are happy to customize the (many) graphical parameters that are available to them.
+Others find base plots ugly and don’t want to spend time endlessly tweaking different parameters.
+Meanwhile, the “canvas” drawing system of base R graphics creates its own set of issues.
+Each plot element is drawn according to a fixed placement logic, which means that the overall composition can’t adjust dynamically according to the elements that are present or not (including titles).
+This can lead to awkward whitespace artifacts unless the user explicitly accounts for them.

 Regardless of where you stand in this debate, the tinyplot view is that base R graphics should ideally combine flexibility and ease of use with aesthetically pleasing end results.
 One way that we enable this is via themes.